 In addition to the DO degree, PCOM offers joint dual-degree programs in DO/Master of Business Administration, DO/Master of Public Health, DO/MS in Mental Health Counseling, DO/MS/PhD in Health Policy, DO/MS in Forensic Medicine, and DO/MSC Clinical Masters Program.

 The PCOM School of Pharmacy –Georgia Campus offers a four-year Doctor of Pharmacy (PharmD) program.
-The Philadelphia College of Osteopathic Medicine School of Pharmacy’s Doctor of Pharmacy program has been granted Candidate status by the Accreditation Council for Pharmacy Education (ACPE).
+Philadelphia College of Osteopathic Medicine School of Pharmacy’s Doctor of Pharmacy program is accredited by the Accreditation Council for Pharmacy Education, 135 South LaSalle Street, Suite 4100, Chicago, IL 60503, 312/664-3575; FAX 312/664-4652, website www.acpe-accredit.org.
 The PharmD program provides a rigorous hands-on and comprehensive curriculum designed to develop generalist pharmacists who capable of practice in many different healthcare environments.
 A highly personalized learning environment features high-level faculty who are active in the fields of research in basic, clinical and administrative sciences, and are accomplished educators, practitioners and pharmaceutical scientists.
 Admission to the program is both highly selective and competitive, and seeks well-rounded and achievement-oriented individuals to enter entry-level pharmacist positions.